Man0dya/Readme-Contribution-Graph-Generator/README.md

     - Save changes

+5. **Enjoy your new readme animation**

+    - Go to your readme and you can see your bubble shooter readme animatio

+    - This will automatically update every day

+    - Also this will leave you a free commit everyday 😉.

 ---

 ### Troubleshooting

 - **Image doesn’t appear:** Make sure the SVG file is committed to the same branch as your README and the filename matches.

 - **Not updating daily:** Check the Actions tab for workflow runs.
 Branch protection may block workflow commits.

 - **Private activity:** Only public contributions are shown.

 ---